• Menu

 Mamavation’s Investigation of Period Panties & Period Underwear

 Mamavation tested the most popular period panties (some up to 4x) looking for fluorine, the chemical that unites all PFAS chemicals.
 This is important to understand–because there are thousands of PFAS chemicals in commerce and most are not even possible to find because we do not have the tests available, we are testing for fluorine instead.
 This is exactly what the food packaging industry does to determine whether PFAS was “intentionally added” and can be composted or not.
-So this standard already exists in other industries and can be a valuable tool to period underwear companies when testing their own products for PFAS.
+So this standard already exists in other industries and within different state laws formulated around packaging and PFAS and can be a valuable tool to period underwear companies when testing their own products for PFAS.

 Because testing for fluorine is the only standard that is out there, we’ve adapted this to fabrics and are using it for this investigation on period underwear.
 BPI Industries uses the standard of 100 ppm of fluorine to determine if PFAS was intentionally added, so we’ve done the same.